-Your “Inspirational” Social Media Posts Are Hurting Your Career | Fast Company
+Your “Inspirational” Social Media Posts Are Hurting Your Career

 If you’re a leader or trying to become one, some degree of ongoing “personal branding” activity is inevitable.
 That often creates pressure to post something new to your social channels on a regular basis–and therein lies the risk.

 The easiest thing to do might be to share pithy slogans purporting to deliver quick hits of inspiration.
 After all, it’s your job as a leader or aspiring leader to motivate others, right?
 Right!
 But your #MotivationalMonday tweet or Instagram post with a Gandhi quotation might be backfiring without you realizing it.
-Here’s why, and how to avoid it.
+Here’s why, and how to avoid those fluffy expressions.

-Lack Of Clarity Causes Inertia
+Lack Of Clarity Fails To Motivate

 It’s hard to be profound on a daily or weekly basis.
 It’s even harder to be profound in just a few quick words.
 Consider this gem from an Instagram account dedicated to motivation:

-Buried beneath that double-negative statement are a few unanswered questions: What does it mean for a quote to “work”?
+Buried beneath that double-negative statement are a few unanswered questions: What does it mean for quotes to “work”?
 How exactly should you “apply” them?

-Here’s another one from the same account:
+Here’s another ambiguous one from the same account:

 Who could argue with that?
 It would be great to learn from every mistake!
-But even the slightly lengthier caption does more to define the problem–the difficulty of learning from mistakes–than to offer a strategy for solving it; “study ways to avoid repeating [mistakes]” doesn’t tell me how to go about doing that.
+But even the slightly lengthier caption–instructing you you to “study ways to avoid repeating [mistakes”–doesn’t tell you how to go about doing that.
+Vague statements like these may earn likes from other busy professionals idly scrolling their social feeds, but they won’t earn you attention from the people best positioned to help you advance your career.

-Vague statements like these may earn likes by other busy professionals idly scrolling their social feeds, but they won’t earn you attention from the people best positioned to help you advance your career.
-Leaders do need to inspire and motivate, but they never succeed at that by spouting unclear generalities.
+Leaders do need to inspire and motivate, but they never succeed by spouting unclear generalities.
 Powerful communication spurs others to take action through clarity and precision.
 One reason people don’t act is because they’re confused or uncertain about what to actually do.
 You can’t motivate anyone–let alone everyone–to take productive, mission-driven action if you stick to vague platitudes.

 Superficial Comments Obscure Your Best Ideas